 - 3 1/2 teaspoons salt ( I love a sea salt like Maldon)

 - 1 cup finely sliced spring onions, white and green parts – about 1 big bunch

 - 1 cup chopped fresh mint leaves (1 bunch)

 - 1 cup chopped flat-leaf parsley (1 bunch)

 - 1 English cucumber, unpeeled, seeds removed, and diced

 - 2 – 3 celery stalks finely sliced or diced

-- 2 cups cherry / rosa tomatoes, cut in half or quartered if they ar bigger
+- 2 cups cherry/rosa tomatoes, cut in half or quartered if they are bigger

 - 1 – 2 T of red wine vinegar

-Add the bulghur wheat, hot water, salt, olive oil and lemon juice to a a bowl and let it stand covered for around an hour or two and until all the liquid has been absorbed.
+Add the bulghur wheat, hot water, salt, olive oil, and lemon juice to a bowl and let it stand covered for around an hour or two until all the liquid has been absorbed.